As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

-Many of us are concerned about how we dispose our garbage and, in particular, how we dispose our wine bottles and corks.
+Many of us are concerned about how we dispose of our garbage and, in particular, how we dispose of our wine bottles and corks.
 We would all love to recycle but sometimes, it just seems too complicated to navigate.
 The truth is, recycling could be an option for your wine bottles and corks if you make the right moves.

 Wine bottles and corks can be recycled in most states as long as you follow specific rules and guidelines dependent upon your local and state policies.
 In some states, you can also earn money for wine items recycled which will further incentivize you to protect the environment while supporting the wine industry.

 All of us know that recycling can make a huge difference in our planet, helping to save energy and better utilize our finite resources.
 Specifications for recycling can change from state to state, but general rules for recycling can be divided into two particular categories:

 Things that aren’t recyclable require you to have a plan.
 For example, batteries, light bulbs, smoke alarms, and large appliances need to be disposed of properly but can’t go through the common channels.
 They need to be disposed of in a special way, requiring a bit of research on your part to find what this entails in your particular area.

 If you want to explore new wines and looking for a great, trustworthy seller of wine online, Wine.com is your solution as the World’s Largest Wine Store.
 They offer hard-to-find and in-demand wine from the best wine regions and wineries across the globe.

 They ship to most U.S. states.
 Click here to see how they can meet and exceed your wine expectations.
 For a complete list of wine products and accessories I really love, check out this page.
 You’ll find my recommendations for wine refrigerators, wine decanters, and wine aerators, along with the best place to buy wine online.
 Click here to see the complete listing.